jc-able/danis-discipline/README.md

 ## Next Steps for Developers
 If you're picking up this project, here's what you should focus on next:

-1. **Backend Implementation**:
-   - Connect Stripe for actual payment processing
+1. **Testing Stripe Integration**:
+   - Visit http://localhost:3000/test-checkout to test the checkout flow
+   - Use Stripe test cards (e.g., 4242 4242 4242 4242) to simulate payments
-   - Set up webhook handlers for Stripe events
+   - Set up webhook testing using the Stripe CLI as documented in `server/scripts/testStripeWebhook.js`
+   - Complete Stripe integration for other products

 2. **Supabase Setup**:
-   - Create the database tables as defined in the PRD
+   - Add remaining independent plans to the database
    - Configure storage buckets for images
    - Set up row-level security policies